agama-project/agama/web/README.md

   agama-web-server serve --address 10.100.1.1:3030

   # frontend machine
-  # ESLINT=0 is useful during development when there is some styling issues
+  # ESLINT=0 is useful to ignore linter problems during development
   ESLINT=0 AGAMA_SERVER=10.100.1.1:3000 npm run server
 ```

 ### Debugging Hints

-There are more locations where to look when something does not work and require debugging.
+There are several places to look when something does not work and requires debugging.
-The first location to check when something does not work is browser console which can give
+The first place is the browser's console which can give
 some hints.
 The second location to check for errors or warnings is output of `npm run server`
-where some issues when communicating with backend can be seen.
+where you can find issues when communicating with the backend.
 And last but on least is
 journal on backend machine where is logged backend activity `journalctl -b`.

 ### Special Environment Variables